bodrick/awesome/README.md

 *   [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
 *   [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind \*nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
 *   [autobrr/autobrr](https://github.com/autobrr/autobrr) - Modern, easy to use download automation for torrents and usenet.
-*   [0x2E/fusion](https://github.com/0x2E/fusion) - A lightweight, self-hosted friendly RSS aggregator and reader
+*   [0x2E/fusion](https://github.com/0x2E/fusion) - A lightweight, self-hosted friendly RSS reader
 *   [syncthing/syncthing](https://github.com/syncthing/syncthing) - Open Source Continuous File Synchronization
 *   [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a cloud-native database​.
 *   [aptible/supercronic](https://github.com/aptible/supercronic) - Cron for containers